 Whether it’s your first time canyoneering or not, the Kawasan Falls experience is not to be missed on your South Cebu itinerary!

 Kawasan Falls is located just 45 minutes drive from Moalboal in South Cebu.

-I recommend pre-booking a Kawasan Falls Tour Package online with Klook which includes return transfers from your accommodation in Moalboal so you won’t need to worry about the logistics.
+I recommend pre-booking a Kawasan Falls Tour Package online with Viator, which includes return transfers from your accommodation in Moalboal so you won’t need to worry about the logistics.

-Aguinid Falls is not quite as popular as Kawasan Falls just up the road, but the word is spreading quickly about this awesome Cebu waterfall and it is just as impressive, in my opinion.
+These falls are not quite as popular as Kawasan Falls just up the road, but the word is spreading quickly about this awesome Cebu waterfall and it’s just as impressive, in my opinion.

 Aguinid Falls is located in the small village of Samboan in South Cebu.
 From Oslob, it’s a 30-minute drive and from Moalboal it’s approximately 1 hour and 20 minutes drive to reach Aguinid Falls.

 The entrance fee to Aguinid Falls is 300 pesos which includes compulsory safety equipment (wet shoes, helmet, and life jacket), two guides, and also the tip for the guides.

 As I mentioned earlier, Aguinid Falls in Cebu is a multi-tiered waterfall with eight levels of falls to be exact.
 Eight freakin’ waterfalls, can you believe it?!